 - Chronic fatigue

-If you think you, your child, or someone in your family may have celiac disease check out our at-home test kits.
-This test kit was designed by world-class doctors to provide a convenient and accessible way to screen for celiac disease early.
+If you think you, your child, or someone in your family may have celiac disease - get tested.
+Our home celiac test kit was designed by world-class doctors to provide a convenient and accessible way to screen for celiac disease early.

 Test kits can be ordered online without a prescription if you are at least 18 years old.
 The test can be done in a matter of minutes at home.
 Once the kit is mailed back to the lab, easy-to-read results will be available on your smartphone within five days.